-I suggest requesting the bulk head seats at the time of booking.
+When taking a baby on a plane, I suggest requesting the front row bulk head seats at the time of booking, especially for long haul flights with a baby.
 You may be able to do this yourself online.
 If not, it is advisable to contact the airline to make a request.
 The bulk head seats are situated immediately behind a cabin divider.
 A fold down bench allows for a bassinet or cradle to be attached when the seat-belt sign is off.
 The airline provide the bassinet or cradle and have different polices on their use.
 This may relate to age, weight or height of baby.
 It is important to check individual airline policies before booking.
 Equally if you are a nursing mother, you may prefer a window seat for privacy purposes.
 I know my baby often gets distracted at feed times and I end up exposed!

 Aim to bring as little as possible through the airport.
 Less to carry around, less to worry about at security.